Public Records Exemption MGL Ch. 66 §10

-- This information includes the home address, telephone number, place of employment, and place of education listed in the Division of Health Profession’s Licensure (DHPL) database.
+- This information includes the home address, telephone number, place of employment, and place of education listed in the Bureau of Health Profession’s Licensure (BPHL) database.

 - Massachusetts Address Confidentiality Program (ACP)